JBShady/COD5-Remastered/README.md

 * (Upgraded) Increased stock ammo from 180 to 240 so it actually receives a decent ammo buff upon upgrading, especially because it is not a wall weapon on Der Riese

 #### FG42
-* Updated viewmodel to look more complete for when playing on higher FOVs
+* Updated viewmodels to look more complete when playing on higher FOVs
+* (Upgraded) Recieves telescopic scope attachment and updated model to remove metal gaps without silver etching

 #### Browning M1919
 * Name rearranged to M1919 Browning for historical accuracy